debian-tex/tex-gyre/doc/fonts/tex-gyre/README-TeX-Gyre-Pagella.txt

 ###########################################################################

 Font: TeX Gyre Pagella
-Authors: Bogus\l{}aw Jackowski and Janusz M. Nowacki
+Authors: Bogus\l{}aw Jackowski, Janusz M. Nowacki, Piotr Pianowski, and Piotr Strzelczyk
-Version: 2.004
+Version: 2.501
-Date: 7 X 2009
+Date: 8 V 2018
 Downloads: http://www.gust.org.pl/projects/e-foundry/tex-gyre/pagella

 License:
-  % Copyright 2006--2009 for TeX Gyre extensions by B. Jackowski
+  % Copyright 2007--2018 for TeX Gyre extensions by B. Jackowski,
-  % and J.M.
-Nowacki (on behalf of TeX Users Groups).
+  % J.M.
+Nowacki et al. (on behalf of TeX Users Groups).
+Vietnamese
-  % Vietnamese characters were added by Han The Thanh.
+  % characters were added by Han The Thanh.
   %
   % This work can be freely used and distributed under
   % the GUST Font License (GFL -- see GUST-FONT-LICENSE.txt)